awsdocs/amazon-ec2-user-guide/doc_source/ec2-supported-iam-actions-resources.md

 The following table describes the Amazon EC2 API actions that currently support resource\-level permissions, as well as the supported resources \(and their ARNs\) and condition keys for each action\.
 When specifying an ARN, you can use the \* wildcard in your paths; for example, when you cannot or do not want to specify exact resource IDs\.
 For examples of using wildcards, see [Example Policies for Working with the AWS CLI or an AWS SDK](ExamplePolicies_EC2.md)\.

 **Important**
 If an Amazon EC2 API action is not listed in this table, then it does not support resource\-level permissions\.
 If an Amazon EC2 API action does not support resource\-level permissions, you can grant users permissions to use the action, but you have to specify a \* for the resource element of your policy statement\.
-For an example, see [1: Read\-Only Access](ExamplePolicies_EC2.md#iam-example-read-only)\.
+For an example, see [Example: Read\-Only Access](ExamplePolicies_EC2.md#iam-example-read-only)\.
 For a list of Amazon EC2 API actions that currently do not support resource\-level permissions, see [Unsupported Resource\-Level Permissions](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/ec2-api-permissions.html#ec2-api-unsupported-resource-permissions) in the *Amazon EC2 API Reference*\.
-All Amazon EC2 actions support the `ec2:Region` condition key\.
-For an example, see [2: Restricting Access to a Specific Region](ExamplePolicies_EC2.md#iam-example-region)\.

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-supported-iam-actions-resources.html)